 This is a repost of something I wrote two years ago . .
 I was going to steal some new ones from paper-title connoisseur Sebastian Ahnert but changed my mind.

-As for other types of human-made stuff, the name for a paper could be as important as the content.
+As for other types of human-made stuff, the name of a paper could be as important as the content.
 For movies, I once had the theory that X!
 Y was the formula for great titles (such as Ah!
 House collapse, Charge!
 Lolita poaching, or Godspeed you!
 Black emperor).
-Science is, of course, more constrained; still this hasn’t stopped scientists from being poetic when giving their darlings names.
+Science is, of course, more constrained; still, this hasn’t stopped scientists from being poetic when giving their darlings names.
 Here are 10 paper titles that stuck to my mind and why.

-1. Walking straight into circles This title is dreamy and poetic; still, it tells you precisely what the paper is about—testing the age-old idea that lost people tend to get back to a place where they been before.
+1. Walking straight into circles This title is dreamy and poetic; still, it tells you precisely what the paper is about—testing the age-old idea that most people tend to get back to a place where they have been before.
 The article is just about as cool too.
 The authors really flew test subjects into the Sahara desert, equipped them with GPS, and let them try to walk straight.

 2. On unavoidable hypergraphs Think about it, when did you run into a hypergraph last time?
 Aren’t they as easy to avoid as discrete math journals?
 If you think of the systems they represent (like social groups), they are truly unavoidable, but the math object itself?
-This paper is, of course, about a particular type of hypergraphs.
+This paper is, of course, about a particular type of hypergraph.
 I never really read it, even though Fan Chung is a quality (and readability) sign.
 Last, I have a soft spot for “On . . ” papers, even though I don’t have one in my own CV.